 n\$format Syntax Description H (number LONG, Number to output in hexadecimal.
-Note: The number is treated as a unsigned LONG.
+Note: The number is treated as an unsigned LONG.
 That means a -1 will be output as a FFFFFFFF.
-Th number may be cast to a BYTE or or UNSIGNED to suppress this. [length UNSIGNED]) Minimum length of the field when the number is output.
-Note: The number is right justified and padded with zeros the left if it is smaller than minimum length.
+The number may be cast to a BYTE or or UNSIGNED to suppress this. [length UNSIGNED]) Minimum length of the field where the number is output.
+Note : The number is right justified and padded with zeros on the left if it is smaller than the minimum length.